-I take every opportunity to understand the value of relating to and embedding digital technology skills into my classroom practice.
-As a writer and academic, I have authored numerous articles and reports on the subject, including six text textbooks.
-I have more than twenty-years hands-on experience in facilitating educational programmes.
-I enjoy applying my fundraising skills to my facilitation and consultation of projects in the arts and education sectors.
+As a writer and academic, I have authored numerous articles and reports on the subject, including seven text textbooks.
+I have more than twenty-years hands-on experience in writing educational resources, including applying my fundraising skills when I’m consulting projects in the arts sector.
 I specialise in helping schools, education businesses to grow their sources of revenue so that they can create excellent educational experiences for young people, their families and the wider community.

 I bring over 25 years of teaching experience, as well as ten years experience as an educational consultant, researcher and writer in both primary and secondary schools.
-These have been predominantly in drama education and in creative ways of teaching literacy and thinking skills in primary and lower secondary classrooms.
+These have been predominantly in drama education and in creative ways of teaching literacy and thinking skills.
 Participating in the education still excites me very much: particularly in motivating students to attain high academic results.
 I continue to research and write in ways of enabling students to achieve results via arts-based pedagogies in Creative and Critical Thinking, Learning Strategies and Inquiry-Based Projects.

 I am currently enrolled in the Master of Education (Digital Learning) at Monash University.